 Our final rest stop had a clear view of Liberty Bell Mountain, a distinctive peak with a unique shape.
 Further up the freeway, we stopped at Washington Pass Overlook for a close-up view of the mountain and a clear view of the valley below.
 An adorable newlywed couple from Texas took this photo for us.

 We finally arrived in Winthrop by 7 PM, just in time for dinner.
 Winthrop, by the way, is definitely entertaining for adults and great for kids–it’s a real old west town!

 What’s your favorite Washington State family road trip?
 Does the North Cascades Highway get your vote?
+How about the lower Grand Coulee area?
 Let me know in the comments below!